aya-ali-99/Automation-Exercise-Web-App-Playwright-Version/README.md

 **Aya Ali Mohamed**
 *Software Testing Engineer | ITI Graduate*

-> This project was developed with ❤️ as part of the ITI Graduation requirements.
+> This project was developed with ❤️ as ITI Graduation Project.